DDP Principle 4: Nourishment

 Not only is their self-agency stronger due to all of the discipline, patience and steadfastness which has been cultivated incrementally over time, but there’s a catalyzing effect as all of the practices are feeding “who they want to become”.
 All of the practice is pointed toward one end and the sense perceptions begin to privilege that which is nourishing as attractive, while harmful inputs will more likely to go unnoticed.
 The conditioned sense perceptions, then, are being reconditioned by nourishing inputs!

 Now back to the therapy room.
 One major grouping of inputs clients can explore to serve the therapeutic process is “knowledge”.
 It’s striking to note that these days MDs- with up to 30 years of education- complain that their patients readily challenge their expertise by having done ample research on what their ailment could and couldn’t be.
-In ten years as a therapist, I’ve not experienced this even once.
+In twelve years as a therapist, I’ve not experienced this even once.
 It seems that, for whatever reason, people perceive themselves as having less agency in matters of mental health and self-development than they do with their bodies.

 This paradigm can be challenged.
 Knowledge of psychology is available in tens of thousands of self-help books, and granted it may take some effort to sort the wheat from the chaff, but that process alone is a developmental move of discerning truly nourishing inputs from the other bogus ones.
 In the meantime, clients can ask their therapists directly for any recommended reading which would serve to support their therapeutic journey.
 Other knowledge inputs might include workshops, retreats, video content and friendships outside of therapy.